| Title: | Estimates OIPP and OIZTNB Regression Models |

 This function tests the null hypothesis that the coefficients for the specified predictor

-) components of the model.
+(gamma) components of the model.
 The test statistic is calculated as:

 where is the vector of coefficients for the predictor in the rate and

-is their variance-covariance matrix.
+one-inflation components, and is their variance-covariance matrix.
 The p-value is

 computed using a chi-squared distribution with 2 degrees of freedom.